near/nft-bid-market/quick-reference.md

 ```bash
 near call $MARKET_CONTRACT_ID put_bid '{"auction_id": "0", "token_type": "near"}' --accountId $ALICE --depositYocto 10000
 ```
+In our case, this call happens less than 15 minutes before the end of the auction, thus the auction is extended.

+If `ALICE` had called `put_bid` with deposit more or equal to `buy_out_price`, she would have automatically bought it.
+In this case the auction would have ended ahead of time.

 After auction ends anyone can finish it:
 ```bash